carlos-a-g-h/rque/README.md

 If you want to build from source, you can take a look at the workflow used by this repo [here](.github/workflows/releaser.yml)

-- How Linux builds are built: [here](.github/workflows/releaser.yml#L62)
+- How Linux builds are built: [here](.github/workflows/releaser.yml#L75)

-- How Windows builds are built: [here](.github/workflows/releaser.yml#L76)
+- How Windows builds are built: [here](.github/workflows/releaser.yml#L89)

 ## Documentation

-The documentation is inside the server, try running it without any arguments
+The documentation is in the 'help.html' file.
+This documentation is also embedded in the program

 You can read the changelog [here](CHANGELOG.md)